qualab/dot/README.md

 ### By the way
 Each file which contains source code also contains the ending line with Unicode signature to ensure that your code editor supports correct Unicode representation and all you see is correct.
 The ending line is the same for each source code file and contains author name of source code in native language using Cyrillic and always looks like the ending line in this README.md.
 You may check how it's shown in your browser for example and compare it with your source code editor representation.

-// Unicode signature: Владимир Керимов
+// Здесь должен быть Unicode